 Andrea Morrison, MD, MS, Assistant Professor of Pediatrics, Medical College of Wisconsin;

-Cori Gibson, MSN, RN, CNL, Safety Specialist and Clinical Nurse Leader, Co-Lead of the Health Literacy Task Force, Children’s Hospital of WI
+Cori Gibson, MSN, RN, CNL, Safety Specialist and Clinical Nurse Leader, Co-Leader of the Health Literacy Task Force, Children’s Hospital of WI

 In order to continue to build the case for creating a health literate organization, members of the Health Literacy Task Force and Safety Department at a Midwest children’s hospital, reviewed and identified health literacy-associated safety events.
 The aim was to determine the health literacy themes in safety events reported.
 Health literacy events were 4% of self-reported safety events with main themes related to: 1) medication errors, 2) verbal communication errors, and 3) discharge errors (instructions and process).
 The analysis also found that a lack of several ‘Attributes of a Health Literate Organization’ are contributors to safety events and that there is a financial impact for not addressing health literacy challenges in a health system.
 The speakers will share findings and offer solutions to help address health literacy challenges in healthcare settings.